Tangledbawlz/Extracurricular-Projects/Hello_World/README.md

 In this video, I used Visual Studio and the Python extension for Python 3.10

-I used Python 3.9.12 and Python 3.10 for this Project, and all of my Python Projects Up-To-Date
+I used Python 3.9.12 and Python 3.10 for this Project, and all of my Python Projects in this folder Up-To-Date

 # Useful Websites